 Labyrinthitis is inflammation of the membranous labyrinth.

-Labyrinthitis can be divided according to aetiology.
+Labyrinthitis can be divided according to etiology.

 Labyrinthitis is a potential complication of acute otomastoiditis with spread of infection or of toxins from the middle ear to the inner ear via either the round window or oval window.
 It is therefore typically unilateral.
 Typically patients will have sensory neural hearing loss (SNHL) and vertigo.
 When SNHL is fluctuating, a perilymphatic fistula should be suspected - typically seen in the setting of coexistant cholesteatoma or previous ossicular surgery (e.g. prosthetic stapedectomy)